 How many prom-goers fit in a Sprinter for a NYC prom night?

 The Mercedes Sprinter platform that DD and the specialty Sprinter operators run seats 13-14 passengers comfortably with formalwear and corsage room, which covers the typical NYC prom group of 8-14 cleanly.
-For groups under 8, an Escalade or S-Class sedan tier handles the night at a lower hourly rate.
-For groups over 14, the standard answer is a stretch limo, a party bus, or two coordinated Sprinters with one dispatch contact and one parent-update channel.
+A full-size party bus stretches that to 20-30 for the larger coordinated prom group.
+For groups under 8, a First Class SUV or S-Class sedan tier handles the night at a lower hourly rate.
+For groups over 30, the standard answer is two coordinated party buses or Sprinters with one dispatch contact and one parent-update channel.

 How do NYC prom limo operators keep parents updated during the night?